Send Close Add comments: (status displays here)

 Verse routeοπως ελθη εφ υμας παν αιμα δικαιον εκχυννομενον επι της γης απο του αιματος αβελ του δικαιου εως του αιματος ζαχαριου υιου βαραχιου ον εφονευσατε μεταξυ του ναου και του θυσιαστηριου [gnt]

-Jesus starts at Abel, son of Adam and Eve.
+Jesus starts at Abel, son of Adam and Eve and ends with "Zacharias" son of Barachias.
+Who is this "Zacharias"?

 Blood drop